xbeat/Machine-Learning/README.md

 Floating-point representations play a crucial role in deep learning computations.
 This presentation explores Float32, Float16, and BFloat16 formats, their implications for neural network training and inference, and how they impact performance and accuracy in Python-based deep learning frameworks.

+## Python's Unique Approach to Nested Access

+Optional Chaining in Python

+Python's approach to handling nested attribute and dictionary access differs from some other languages.
+Let's explore Python's current methods and potential alternatives.

 ## Mastering Machine Learning The Importance of Mathematical Foundations

 The Importance of Mathematical Foundations in Machine Learning